MicrosoftDocs/ATADocs/ATPDocs/classic-configure-detection-exclusions.md

     ![Exclude entity.](media/exclude-in-sa.png)

 [!INCLUDE [Product short](includes/product-short.md)] scanning starts immediately.
-Some detections, such as [Suspicious additions to sensitive groups](domain-dominance-alerts.md#suspicious-additions-to-sensitive-groups-external-id-2024), require a learning period and aren't available immediately after [!INCLUDE [Product short](includes/product-short.md)] deployment.
+Some detections, such as [Suspicious additions to sensitive groups (external ID 2024)](persistence-alerts.md#suspicious-additions-to-sensitive-groups-external-id-2024), require a learning period and aren't available immediately after [!INCLUDE [Product short](includes/product-short.md)] deployment.
 The learning period for each alert is listed in the detailed [security alert guide](/defender-for-identity/alerts-overview).

 ## See Also